 The importance of security

 In April 2013, hackers hijacked the Associated Press’ Twitter account to post one fake tweet about two bombs exploding at the White House and the President being injured.
 As a result, the stock market went into a 143-point free-fall before the hoax was exposed and Dow Jones Industrial Index recovered.
 The entire episode may have only lasted 3 minutes, but thanks to programmed trading, billions of dollars can be made or lost in milliseconds.
-Unfortunately, there’s no way to know for sure how much real damage was done during this episode since the Dow’s recovery didn’t necessarily unwind the losses many incurred when that hoax erased more than $136 billion in market value.

 Since I joined the company this summer, one of my main tasks has been to improve the connector certification program.
 To do this, I’ve engaged with partners, developers and MuleSoft employees; to further familiarize myself with our technology and processes, I decided to build my own Google Translate Connector.
 I’ve learned a lot by going through the process and wanted to share some resources I found most useful as I was building my connector.